cradlebio/custom-predictor-template/README.md

       outside of a docker containec with `uv run custom-predictor --subseq=E` for faster iteration.

-3. Run `uv run metadata` to dump the predictor's metadata (for human inspection purposes only).
+3. Run `uv run metadata` to dump the custom predictor's metadata (for human inspection purposes only).

 4. In `tests/conftest.py`, specify the input parameters to be used for the unit test.
 Make sure running the unit test (with `uv run pytest`) passes.
-   The unit tests make sure that the metadata for the predictor contains valid values and it also invokes it with some example sequences and checks that the predictor output conforms to the contract specified above.
+   The unit tests make sure that the metadata for the custom predictor contains valid values and it also invokes it with some example sequences and checks that the custom predictor output conforms to the contract specified above.

 5. Add additional unit tests for your business logic if desired.

 ### Importing the custom predictor to Cradle

-When the business logic of the predictor is ready, it can be imported into a Cradle workspace.
+When the business logic of the custom predictor is ready, it can be imported into a Cradle workspace.
 Make sure that [Docker Engine](https://docs.docker.com/engine/) or [Docker Desktop](https://docs.docker.com/desktop/) are installed.

 To import it, simply run `uv run import-to-cradle --workspace=<workspace-name>`.
-If the predictor has been imported previously, a new version of it will be created.
+If the custom predictor has been imported previously, a new version of it will be created.